neondatabase/website/content/docs/manage/endpoints.md

 isDraft: false
 ---

 An endpoint is the compute instance associated with a branch.
 A single read-write endpoint is created for your project's [root branch](#root-branch) (`main`) by default.
-Neon free tier users can create up to 3 endpoints.
-Endpoints can be created and managed independently of branches.

-For example, you could have three endpoints and 10 branches in your project.
-To work with the branches in your project, you can add and remove endpoints from the branches as necessary.

 To connect to a database that resides on a branch, you must connect via an endpoint that is associated with the branch.
-A Neon project can have multiple endpoints.
+Endpoints can be  managed independently of branches.
+For example, you can create and delete endpoints as necessary, assigning them to the branch you want to connect to.

 Tier limits define the number of endpoints that you can create in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.
+Neon free tier users can create up to 3 endpoints.

 ## Create an endpoint